ammar-tanwar/bloglearnbay/posts/21-most-asked-data-science-interview-questions-for-2023.md

 id: "21-most-asked-data-science-interview-questions-for-2023"
 tableData:
   [
     Questions were mostly asked during a data science interview with top MNCs., 1.
-What are supervised and unsupervised learning?, Supervised Learning:-, Unsupervised Learning:-, 2.
-How is Logistics Regression Done?, 3.
+What are supervised and unsupervised learning ?, Supervised Learning :-, Unsupervised Learning :-, 2.
+How is Logistics Regression Done ?, 3.
 Mention the steps in creating a decision tree, 4.
-How do you create a model of a random forest?, 5.
-What are the steps needed to build a random forest model?, 6.
-How to avoid overfitting your model?, 7.
-Differentiate Univariate Bivariate and Multivariate analysis?,  8.
-Which feature selection methods can be utilized to select the right variable?, 9.
-In your language write a program that prints numbers ranging from 0-to 50?, 10.
+How do you create a model of a random forest ?, 5.
+What are the steps needed to build a random forest model ?, 6.
+How to avoid overfitting your model ?, 7.
+Differentiate Univariate Bivariate and Multivariate analysis ?,  8.
+Which feature selection methods can be utilized to select the right variable ?, 9.
+In your language write a program that prints numbers ranging from 0-to 50 ?, 10.
 A data set has missing values of 30%.
-How will you work on it?, 11.
-Calculate the Euclidean distance in Python for the given points?, 12.
+How will you work on it ?, 11.
+Calculate the Euclidean distance in Python for the given points ?, 12.
 What is dimensionality reduction?
 Mention its benefits., 13.
-Calculate eigenvalues and eigenvectors 3x3 matrix of the following?, 14.
-How do you deploy a trained model?, 15.
-What is the recommended system?, 16.
-Find RMSE and MSE in a linear regression model?, 17.
-How do you select k for k-means?, 18.
-What is the importance of the p-value?, 19.
-How to treat Outliers values?, 20.
-How can you declare time-series data as stationery?, 21.
-How do you calculate accuracy by confusion matrix?, Summary
+Calculate eigenvalues and eigenvectors 3x3 matrix of the following ?, 14.
+How do you deploy a trained model ?, 15.
+What is the recommended system ?, 16.
+Find RMSE and MSE in a linear regression model ?, 17.
+How do you select k for k-means ?, 18.
+What is the importance of the p-value ?, 19.
+How to treat Outliers values ?, 20.
+How can you declare time-series data as stationery ?, 21.
+How do you calculate accuracy by confusion matrix ?, Summary
   ]
 ---